garymansted/BlueSky/README.md

 # Blue-Sky
-Small app for a coding challenge (SWIFT 4)
+Small app for a coding challenge in SWIFT 4 EDIT: Updated to Swift 5

 Release Notes: